vokal/Xcode-Template/README.md

 **NOTE: Make sure you've selected "Create folder references" so the mock data is added properly**.

-You can then delete the `MoveToNonUITestTarget` from the filesystem as the test stuff has been moved over.
+You can then delete the `MoveToTestTarget` from the filesystem as the test stuff has been moved over.

 ### 3. Cocoapod setup